 Whereas, there is no good argument for a publisher printing known errors in a Bible.

-Whereas, traditionally publisher's have always corrected errors of which they were aware.
-It is an integral part of composition, and of the publishing process, especially with the Bible.
+Whereas, traditionally publisher's have always corrected errors.
+It is an integral part of composition and of the publishing process, especially with the Bible.

 Deleted text and illustrations

 Whereas, the 1599 GENEVA BIBLE "restoration," is not a restoration, and is not historically authentic, because it is not a faithful copy of all the text and illustrations found in the Source Document.

 Whereas, it is stated in the Preface, "it has been our attempt faithfully to preserve this single source, rather than consult many editions that would risk producing an unauthentic pastiche.
 The only exceptions are rare indiscernible sections or words; in those cases we have consulted other editions, indicated by citations in brackets.
 "Every word, as well as exact sentence structure, of the source edition is retained."

 Whereas, some text and illustration items found in the Source Document, but omitted from the "restoration," are as follows:

 1. Arguments to the books of the Old and New Testaments.
 Arguments are provided in both the Source Document and in later editions of the GENEVA BIBLE.